KeeTraxx/springboot-workshop-2018/src/block_2_exercise.md

 2. Implement a Spring Data `CrudRepository<T, ID>`
 3. Implement a `@RestController` that leverages the `CrudRepository`
 4. Integrate Swagger UI
+5. Bonus: Fill the database with data at start using `@PostConstruct`
-5. Bonus: Write some queries
+6. Bonus: Write some additional queries
+7. Bonus: Implement a pageable api using `PagingAndSortingRepository`

 ---

 ## Step 1: Implement a JPA Entity

-You're free to do whatever you want, but here's an example:
+Example:

 ```java
 @Entity